 Penalty: $1 000.

-97. Time and place for delivery of goods
+97. Time and place for delivery of goods, court may determine

 A court may, on the application of the mortgagee or mortgagor, determine a time and place at which goods subject to a mortgage may be delivered by the mortgagor to the mortgagee.